Are you confused about XML Sitemaps? You might studied a lot but still not clear on how to deal with these?

 When it comes to informing about your sitemap, you have to make it live on your website in the form of a web link.

 For example: example.com/sitemap.xml.
-After you are done with making the sitemap live, you can simply go to the search engine and submit your sitemap.
+After you finish making the sitemap live, you can simply go to the search engine and submit your sitemap.

 Every search engine has a method to include the sitemap in its indices.
 There are many search engines whom you can inform about your sitemap like – Google, Bing, Yandex, Yahoo, and many more.